archaeron/purescript-yaml-next/README.md

 ## Install

-This repo depends on js-yaml, so you'll need to install js-yaml in your project.
+This repo depends on js-yaml.
 It is not compatible with YAML 1.1.
 ```
 npm install js-yaml@^3.4.6
 ```

-Then, if you're using bower, add the this repo as a project dependency, e.g.
+If you're using bower, add this repo as a project dependency, e.g.

 ```
-bower install git://github.com/dgendill/purescript-yaml#1.0.0
+bower install --save git://github.com/dgendill/purescript-yaml#0.1.0
 ```

 Or you can manually add the github repo as a project dependency, e.g.